 - Facilities available include; a 3G artificial full sized training pitch, several grass pitches for fixtures, comprehensive changing areas, a fully equipped gym and a relaxation area for players.

-- Academy fixtures are video taped and player performance and decision making are analysed by the coaching team.
+- Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching team.

 - Footage obtained can also be distributed to professional clubs for the purpose of securing player trials.

 Strength & Conditioning

 - The Academy includes Strength and Conditioning staff whose role it is to ensure that all players develop their physical attributes to the maximum.

 - The Strength and Conditioning staff designs individual training programmes for individual Academy players.

 - The Strength and Conditioning staff oversees pre-match warm up and post-match cool down activities.